alephium/www/src/content/homepage.md

         url: https://github.com/alephium/
         text: Codebase
         newTab: true
-    - title: Get a job @ Alephium
+    - title: Work @ Alephium
-      subtitle: We value individuals
+      subtitle: ''
-      description: Our team members are our biggest assets.
+      description: Our team & community members are our biggest assets.
 With them, with you, we plan to make Alephium the preferred blockchain for powerful, accessible and secure dApps & web 3.0.
 If you think you're uniquely suited to support Alephium, we want to hear from you.
-We're based in beautiful Switzerland, but you can work from anywhere in the world.
+We're based in beautiful Switzerland, but you can contribute from anywhere in the world.
       link:
         url: https://pandasoftware.bamboohr.com/jobs/
         text: Job openings